 Recycling – an essential service even in the time of Covid-19

-By Sam Jones, Sustainability Lead at DS Smith
+By Sam Jones, Sustainability Strategy and Communications Manager at DS Smith

 The Covid-19 pandemic may have changed working habits and the way we interact with others, but the climate emergency has remained constant even as the world goes into lockdown.
 At a time of crisis, it can be easy to forget the net-zero pledges that companies and countries across the world have committed to over the past few years, but they still stand, reminding us that reducing our impact on the environment is more important than ever.